seancrowe/chili-postMessage/README.md

 # About
-chili-postMessage project consists of two small scripts to wrap common CHILI editorObject methods around postMessages.
+chili-postmessage project consists of two small scripts to wrap common CHILI editorObject methods around postMessages.

 There are two main parts to this project:
 - PostMessageWrapper - which needs to be run CHILI side